arestivo/slides/markdown/indexes.md

 ---

+template:inverse
+name:secondary
+# Secondary
+## Ordered Indexes

+---

 # Secondary Indexes

 * Always have to be dense.
-* Entries point to a bucket of pointers to the actual tuples.
+* In non-key indexes, entries point to a bucket of pointers to the actual tuples.

+.diagram[
 ![](../assets/indexes/secondary.svg)
+]

 ---